 With every day and every week and every year that ticks by, I’m realizing more and more that if I don’t take control over how I use my time, someone else will.
 And I will be living someone else’s life, not my own.

 I don’t want to sleep walk through life.
-When I pop off at 90 or 91 or later, I want to know, and feel down in my bones, that I lived the best life I could possibly live with the time that I had.
+When I pop off at 90 or later, I want to know, and feel down in my bones, that I lived the best life I could possibly live with the time that I had.

 I want to feel good about moving from living on this Earth to entering the next stage of existence (or non-existence, depending on what you believe).
 Even if I flip the Grim Reaper the bird on my way out, I want to feel good about it, not bitter, and maybe even skip as I exit The Building of Life.